Meet the Student Life & Pastoral Team!

 Prior to joining LABI College, Ruben worked as District Youth Director for Southern Pacific District from 1998 to 2006 and as Christian Education Director from 1998 to 2002.
 He has also done extensive missionary outreaches through Central and South America, Europe and Africa.
 He has led many Missions Trips into various settings, most recently leading some LABI College students into the jungles of Ecuador to minister the Waodani tribe.
 He has preached the Gospel in many different settings, some include prisons, conventions (youth, men, and women), camps, churches, universities, hospitals, stadiums, and multiple street evangelism settings.
 He has seen countless numbers of people come to Christ because of his efforts.
 He has also assisted other evangelistic outreaches as crusade director.

-Ruben is an ordained minister with the Assemblies of God and Southern Pacific District since July 2008.
-He is currently pursuing a Masters in Theological Studies from Vanguard University.
+Ruben has been an ordained minister with the Assemblies of God and Southern Pacific District since July 2008.
+He currently holds a Masters of Arts in Theology from Vanguard University.
 He is an LABI College alumnus (1995) and Latin American Theological Seminary (2006).

 Asc, LABI College